Skip to main content

 Expose available VM configuration profiles that can inform your selection logic.

-Access can be supplied as raw public keys or existing project-scoped SSH key identifiers.
+Access can be supplied as raw public keys or existing SSH key IDs, and optional plugins can be attached at provisioning time.

 Runtime resources